HMuraja/p5-book-review/README.md

     - [x] **Acceptance Criteria 3:** User can personalize the profile to reflect them.
     - [x]  **Acceptance Criteria 3:** Profile displays clear summary of the user details.
 - **How the Criteria was tested**:
-    - Once user was logged the naviagtion menu shows the profile name and picture for the logged in user.
+    - Once user was logged the navigation menu shows the profile name and picture for the logged in user.
     - Clicking onto this lead the user to their profile page and a clear edit logo is visible on the corner of the profile page.
-    - Clicking on the logo opened successfully optin sfor editing: edit, change username, change password.
+    - Clicking on the logo opened successfully option for editing: edit, change username, change password.
     - Editing rendered an easy to read form with the possibility to update the profile name and image.
 Editing the the details successfully update the profile data.
     - Updating the user name or password, render a simple form.
-Submitting the chnages successfully changed the user data.
+Submitting the changes successfully changed the user data.
 </details>
 <details>
 <summary>USER STORY: View Comments </summary>